jojczykp/kafka-cqrs/README.md

   ```

 # TODOs
+- Upgrade to Jackson 3.x when possible (when Spring is compatible) to avoid deprecation warnings
 - Store recent offset on client side (i.e. in cookies), so that it can continue after interruption without loosing messages
 - Distroless images